DataDog/documentation/content/en/logs/guide/azure-native-logging-guide.md

   text: "Learn how to explore your logs"
 ---

+{{< site-region region="us3" >}}

 ## Overview

-Use this guide to set up and manage logging directly from your Azure subscriptions to Datadog through the [Datadog resource in Azure][3].
+Use this guide to set up and manage logging directly from your Azure subscriptions to Datadog through the [Datadog resource in Azure][7], also known as the Azure native integration.
-**Note**: The Datadog resource in Azure is only available to Datadog organizations on the Datadog US3 site.
-If you are using any other [Datadog site][1], see the [Send Azure Logs to Datadog][2] guide for configuration options.

-{{< site-region region="us3" >}}

 You can manage the collection of three kinds of Azure logs.
 Find instructions and additional details in the sections below:

    - [Subscription level logs](#subscription-level-logs)
    - [Azure resource logs](#azure-resource-logs)
    - [Azure Active Directory (Azure AD) logs](#azure-active-directory-azure-ad-logs)

+**Note**: The Datadog resource in Azure is only available to Datadog organizations on the Datadog US3 site.
+If you are using any other [Datadog site][5], see the [Send Azure Logs to Datadog][6] guide for configuration options.

 ## Subscription level logs